learning-zone/azure-basics/README.md

 #### Q. What role does Azure DevOps play in a multi-cloud or hybrid cloud strategy?
 #### Q. How would you set up notifications and alerts in tools like Slack or Microsoft Teams?
 #### Q. How do you use Azure DevOps REST APIs for custom integrations and automation?
+#### Q. What is Azure DevOps, and what are its key components?
+#### Q. How do you set up a CI/CD pipeline in Azure DevOps?
+#### Q. What is the difference between Azure Pipelines, Azure Repos, and Azure Artifacts?
+#### Q. How do you use Azure Boards to manage projects and track work items?
+#### Q. What are some best practices for source control using Azure Repos?
+#### Q. How do you implement continuous integration using Azure Pipelines?
+#### Q. What is a YAML pipeline, and how does it differ from a classic pipeline in Azure DevOps?
+#### Q. How do you deploy applications to different environments using Azure Pipelines?
+#### Q. What is Azure Test Plans, and how do you use it for test management?
+#### Q. How do you integrate Azure DevOps with other Azure services like AKS, App Service, or Functions?
+#### Q. What are some strategies for managing dependencies in Azure DevOps?
+#### Q. How do you handle secrets and sensitive information in Azure DevOps pipelines?
+#### Q. What are Azure DevOps Extensions, and how can they enhance your pipeline?
+#### Q. How do you implement infrastructure as code (IaC) using Azure DevOps?
+#### Q. What is the role of Azure DevOps in the context of a microservices architecture?
+#### Q. How do you monitor and manage pipelines in Azure DevOps?
+#### Q. What are some common challenges in Azure DevOps, and how do you address them?
+#### Q. How do you automate the deployment of an application using Azure DevOps?
+#### Q. What is Blue-Green deployment, and how would you implement it in Azure DevOps?
+#### Q. Can you explain the role of Azure DevOps in an agile development process?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>